danirank/WorkoutLogger/README.md

 2. Start the WorkoutLoggerAPI (the API must be running first).

 3. Start the WorkoutLogger (the Blazor UI).

+4. If needed, change API base adress in WorkoutLogger/Program.cs

    If you start with an empty DB you can use the post method seedexcercisedata to get some excercises in your Mongodb.